DiegoMfer/miw-sw/README.md

 - Docker and Docker Compose
 - Java 17 (for local development)
 - Maven (for local development)
+- Node.js and npm (for web client development)

 ### Using Docker Compose